Scuba diving travel insurance

 Is scuba diving covered by travel insurance?

 Do you need special travel insurance for scuba?
 The answer is “it depends”.
-A standard InsureandGo travel insurance policy covers you to go scuba diving for up to 14 days.
-This is on the provision that you are a qualified diver who will be diving no deeper than 30 metres.
+A standard InsureandGo travel insurance policy covers you to go scuba diving as long as you’ll be diving no deeper than 30 metres.

-If this is your first time scuba diving or you would like to dive deeper than 30 metres, you’ll need to add on our extreme sports cover.
+If you would like to dive deeper than 30 metres, you’ll need to be qualified and to add on our extreme sports cover.
 This will also cover you for shark cage diving, skydiving and a whole bunch of other adventurous activities.

 For a full list of activities included in the hazardous activities insurance policy add-on, take a look at our policy documents.